sohamp321/CreditCardFraudDetection/README.md

 ## How to Use
 Clone this repository to your local machine.
+Download the dataset from kaggle using the link given above.

-Run the credit_card_fraud_detection.ipynb notebook in an IDE of your choice.
+Run the credit_card_fraud_detection.ipynb notebook in an IDE of your choice, put in the location of the downloaded dataset in the notebook and run it.

 The notebook will load the data, preprocess it, perform PCA, train the three models, and display the evaluation results.